Affirmed Stakes (LATC)

-The Affirmed Stakes is a Grade III American thoroughbred horse race for three-year-old horses over a distance of 1 1/16 miles on the dirt held at Santa Anita Park in Arcadia, California in late-June.
+The Affirmed Stakes is a Listed American thoroughbred horse race for three-year-old horses over a distance of 1 1/16 miles on the dirt held at Santa Anita Park in Arcadia, California in late-June.
 The race currently offers a purse of $100,000.

 History

 The inaugural running of the event was on 30 June 1979 at Hollywood Park Racetrack as the Silver Screen Handicap at a distance of 1 1/8 miles and was won by the promising three year old Valdez who won by 10 lengths, which continues to be the longest winning margin in the event.

 The event inherited the grading classification which was Grade II from the Argonaut Handicap which some sources believe is the predecessor to the event.
 However, the former Hollywood Park Media Guide management organization and the current Santa Anita management consider the event to have no connection.

 In 1993 the race was renamed to the Affirmed Handicap in honor of the 1978 U.S. Triple Crown champion, Affirmed.

 In 1995 the distance of the event was decreased to 1 1/16 miles.